Jurisdiction of the European Union's General Data Protection Regulation (GDPR)

 The personal information we collect, store and use about you might include:

-· Your bank or credit card details.
-If you make a donation online or make a purchase, your card information is not held by us; it is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.
+- Your bank or credit card details.
+If you make a donation online or make a purchase, your card information is not held by us; it is collected by our third-party payment processors, who specialize in the secure online capture and processing of credit/debit card transactions.

-Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example, information about your health, ethnicity, and religion.
+Data protection laws recognize certain categories of personal information as sensitive and therefore requiring greater protection.

 We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and applicable data protection laws allow us to.